Immortal Souls: Wintereich and The Requiem for the Art of Death

 The band started to write new material and played occasional concerts at the same time.
 In 2006, Immortal Souls announced on their website that they were working on a storybased concept album, which was to be called Wintereich.
 The band went to the studio in December 2006.
 The album was mastered in the first quarter of 2007.
 The new label Dark Balance based released Wintereich on June 1, 2007.
 Like the album Ice Upon The Night in 2004, Wintereich has been distributed by Facedown Records and was released in the U.S. on August 21, 2007.

 On May 22, it was announced that the band was working on an album titled The Requiem for the Art of Death.
 The album was released on October 7, 2011.

 Record Deal With Rottwelier Records

-On March 24, 2015, Immortal Souls released their newest album, Wintermetal, via Rottweiler Records.
+On March 24, 2015, Immortal Souls released the album Wintermetal, via Rottweiler Records.